ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-08-20-exploring-swimming-lakes-in-germany.md

 comments: true
 ---

-Inspired by the beautiful [lakes I visited in Switzerland]({% post_url 2020-07-31-visiting-switzerland %}) and the hot temperatues in Germany, I decided to check out a few lakes on my way to northern Germany where I wanted to visit family and friends.
+After spending most of the summer in southern Germany, I wanted to go for another trip to northern Germany to visit family and friends.
+Inspired by the beautiful [lakes I visited in Switzerland]({% post_url 2020-07-31-visiting-switzerland %}) and the hot temperatures in Germany, I decided to take a little detour to check out a few swimming lakes on my way to the North.

 ## Going for swims in Bavaria